Controversial Sprint Cues, Episode 1: Knees Up!

 • Proper breathing and core strength exercise progressions

-All of these exercises can all put athletes in a position to reduce sprint errors and adapt a more robust technical model.
+All of these exercises can put athletes in a position to reduce sprint errors and adapt a more robust technical model.
 They can also build the strength to make better frontside mechanics more instinctual because the function is there to create the form.

 Wicket drills are a great way to give athletes an environment to self-organize movement.
-I would recommend using hurdles from 4-8” high, depending on athlete’s ability level.
+I would recommend using hurdles from 4-8” high, depending on the athlete’s ability level.
 It doesn’t take much to change stride mechanics

 Finally, you want to refine the way that athletes are being cued.
 Instead of focusing on the knee (the end product), look more at the hip (the center of movement).
 Coaching the knee, rather than hip projection, is kind of like trying to get a lion tamer to learn how to crack a whip by only coaching how the end of the whip operates, rather than how he moves the handle of the whip with his hand.